JimMcL/JUtils/README.md

 ### Plotting to a file

-`JUtils` provides functions which wrap the standard R functions (from the core `grDevices` package) for plotting to files. `JUtils`  provides more flexibility in specifying file sizes, and hides some of the more arcane aspects of the standard functions, yet still provides access to all of the underlying functionality.
+`JUtils` provides functions which wrap the standard R functions (from the core `grDevices` package) for plotting to files using base graphics. `JUtils`  provides more flexibility in specifying file sizes, and hides some of the more arcane aspects of the standard functions, yet still provides access to all of the underlying functionality.
 All functions accept any "real world" units (mm, cm & in).
 Raster functions (`JPlotToPNG` and `JPlotToTIFF`) also accept pixel ("px") units.

     library("JUtils")